Legal · Plain English · Applies to all Red Flagg™ services

 Quoted project by project.
 Scoped against your specific environment.

 The timelines above are estimates based on typical small-to-medium organisations.
-Your Service Agreement will specify the timeline for your organisation following the Cyber Maturity Assessment.
+Your Service Agreement will specify the timeline applicable to your organisation.
+Where a Service Agreement specifies a timeline, that timeline is a good-faith commitment, not a contractual delivery date, unless the Service Agreement expressly states otherwise.

 Timelines are not contractual delivery dates.
 They may shift because of:

-We will keep you informed of progress and any change in timeline through your monthly reporting and your named analyst (or the Cyber Operations Desk on plans without a dedicated analyst).
+We will keep you informed of progress and any change in timeline through your quarterly reporting and your named analyst (or the Cyber Operations Desk on plans without a dedicated analyst).

 Level 0 takes at least 6 to 12 months.
 Level 1 usually takes 12 to 24 months — longer if your environment is complex.
 Level 2-3 is project work and gets its own timeline.
-These are good-faith estimates, not promises.
-Things can shift — if they do, we'll tell you.
+These are honest estimates, not promises.
+If things shift, we’ll tell you.

 Your account and responsibilities